 Situated on the “quiet side” of the Wrangell Mountains in the greater Wrangell-St. Elias National Park, this family-owned and operated outfitting company remains one of Alaska’s finest for single specie hunts targeting Alaska-Yukon moose, Dall sheep or interior grizzly bear.
 More than 60 years of outfitting and flying charter services through this spectacular region have earned this family one of the most trusted reputations among Alaskans and in the hunting industry.
 In-fact, Hunt Nation’s own Derek Amadio has hunted here twice; once in 2010 for Dall sheep, taking a beautiful 9-year-old ram, and again in 2020 for Moose, again successful taking a fantastic 64” bull.

-They offer low-volume, intimate and authentic Alaskan big game hunting experiences in August or September of each year.
-Experienced guides are paired with every client, with the head guide working for this outfitter for more than 20 years!
-Additionally, they own and operate the aircraft used in every hunt, eliminating the dependency on third-party flying services many other outfitters rely on.
-This allows them the flexibility to relocate clients, particularly on sheep hunts, to alternate areas as needed during the hunt at no extra cost!
-All hunts are 12-day schedules with 10-full hunting days and 1×1 guiding unless requested otherwise.
-Additionally, all charter flights from the main lodge into and out of the field are included with each package.
+They offer low-volume, authentic Alaskan big game hunting experiences in August or September of each year with experienced, seasoned guides.
+They own and operate the aircraft used in every hunt, eliminating the dependency on third-party flying services many other outfitters rely on.
+This allows them the flexibility to relocate clients, particularly on sheep hunts, to alternate areas as needed during the hunt at no extra cost.
+All bush flights are included in each hunt package.

 Dall Sheep

 This outfitter has a special concession permit to hunt within the park area, and this area as well as the greater mountain region continues to support one of the largest populations of Dall sheep in Alaska.
+That said, sheep numbers, statewide, have been low the last few years.
+For that reason, a maximum of only two (2) sheep hunters will be taken each year for the foreseeable future.
+This is to ensure each hunter has the best-possible chances of taking a mature, legal ram, each with the support of the outfitter’s full resources.
 Tags for non-residents are purchased over the counter.
-Legal rams must meet one of the three criteria in this area for harvest; they must be broomed, be at least eight years of age or they must be full curl.
-Typical rams harvested on this hunt will range from eight to 10 years of age with horns measuring from 34” to 37” with occasional trophies hitting 40.”
+Legal rams must meet one of the three criteria in this area for harvest; they must be broomed, at least eight years of age, or they must be full curl.
+Typical rams harvested on this hunt will range from eight to 10 years of age with horns measuring from 34” to 38” with occasional trophies breaking 40.”
 Any legal, mature ram in this area is considered a good trophy and clients are not encouraged to pass on such animals.
-Dozens of prime sheep areas are scattered throughout the outfitter’s guiding territory and are accessed by modified super cub on tundra tires.
+Dozens of prime sheep areas are scattered throughout the outfitter’s guiding territory and accessed by modified super cub on tundra tires.
 Most of these wilderness landing strips are very discrete and offer close proximity to the prime sheep habitat, cutting down on hiking time each day.
 A few select landing areas are located high up on mountain plateaus, allowing clients to hunt from the top down.
-Clients still do need to be in good physical condition for this hunt, not only to increase the odds of success but to enjoy this experience to it’s full potential.
-Shot distances average 250 to 300 yards.
+Still, clients need to be in very good physical condition for this hunt, not only to increase the odds of success but to enjoy this experience to its full potential.
+Shots average 250 to 400 yards.

-Historically, these sheep hunts have offered very high success rates with the majority of clients getting an opportunity on a mature ram during their 10-day hunt.
-The 2020 and 2021 seasons had some of the worst weather in decades paired with rams that were “not quite legal” which provided significant challenges for both hunters, their guides and the outfitter.
-Success rates dropped to 50%, and for that reason, the outfitter reduced the number of sheep hunters to only three for the 2022 season.
-All three hunters in 2022 took rams, and in 2023, only two sheep hunters were booked.
-Each of the two hunters had opportunity, but one hunter passed on a legal ram on the first day, and left without a sheep.
-With that said, those who arrive both physically and mentally prepared who are willing to hunt hard for the full duration of the hunt should have the opportunity to come home with a trophy they can be proud of, but finding mature, legal rams is not as easy as it once was, which is why this outfitter invests significant planning into every hunt.
+Historically, these sheep hunts have offered very high success rates with the majority of clients getting an opportunity on a mature ram during their hunt.
+That said, the population of sheep and the number of legal rams on the mountains have cycled up and down over the years.
+As of this writing, overall numbers remain low, and for that reason, the outfitter does not feel comfortable taking more than two hunters per season until the population can improve.
+Over the last three years, opportunity at mature, legal rams have been 100% with a success rate of 6 out of 7.
+During the 2022 season, three hunters were taken and all three hunters took rams.
+In 2023, two sheep hunters were taken and each of the two hunters had opportunity on a legal ram.
+One ram was harvested, and the second hunter passed on a legal ram early in the hunt, and left without taking a ram after having only five days of favorable weather.
+In 2024, two hunters were taken, with each hunter taking mature rams.
+Those who arrive both physically and mentally prepared who are willing to hunt hard for the full duration of the hunt should have the opportunity to come home with a trophy they can be proud of, but finding mature, legal rams is not as easy as it once was, which is why this outfitter invests significant planning into every hunt.

 Moose